cryptocracy/dapparatus/README.md

 from within the project folder.

 The initial flow file is named `electronflow.json` along with it's credentials file `electronflow_cred.json`.
-Just copy your existing flow in instead.
+Just Import/Overwrite with the existing `dapparatus_beta.json` flow in instead.

 The default is to start on the dashboard page - as this is intended to be just an application - without the Node-RED editor exposed to the end user, but there are some simple flags to to configure this within the package.json or at the top of main.js.